Srijito354/Latent-CLIP/README.md

 Note: The model was trained in WSL (Windows Subsystem for Linux).
 However, please make sure use the repo in Windows to make proper use of it.
 Thank you!

-Check out the deployed app here: https://latent-clip-busmwsdi4hghbhw6erkays.streamlit.app/
+Check out the deployed app here!: https://latent-clip-busmwsdi4hghbhw6erkays.streamlit.app/